If you run an ecommerce store, there’s nothing more exciting than watching orders come in.

 An OMS can stand on its own with basic inventory tracking features, supplement an existing inventory management software, or even directly plug into a 3PL’s technology if you outsource fulfilment.

 “With ShipBob, we have easy ways to manage subscription orders as well as expiration dates and lot numbers, so inventory goes in First In, First Out (FIFO).”

 Leonie Lynch, Founder & CEO of Juspy

-An OMS can help to ensure there is enough inventory to fulfill orders being placed across different channels by aggregating real-time stock levels and order information into one centralized system.
+An OMS can help to ensure there is enough inventory to fulfil orders being placed across different channels by aggregating real-time stock levels and order information into one centralised system.

 This helps maintain a proper multichannel retailing strategy, so you can automatically update stock levels across all channels and avoid a potential stockout.